If you’re considering a rental property investment in the Sunshine State, it’s key to understand rent control laws in Florida.

 True rent control, where the law dictates how much you are allowed to charge for an apartment, likely won’t happen.
 Rent stabilization ordinances are much more likely.
 A city may organize a rent board to dictate yearly rent increases, like New York or San Francisco.
 It may only restrict older apartment buildings, or it may look more like Oregon’s law, which affects all buildings 15 years or older, including single-family homes.

 Rent control ordinances will also likely limit no-cause evictions.
 New York, San Francisco, and most rent-regulated areas require landlords to offer renewal on leases.
 Many of these places will limit what justifies grounds for eviction in the lease agreement.
 For some landlords, that will mean dealing with difficult residents that they can’t get rid of.
 For others, it will mean a steady income with lower turnover.
 It’s all a matter of how well you place tenants.

 How Property Management Can Help?

 Many of the issues that may arise from new rent control ordinances – in Florida and beyond – can be addressed with the right business savviness; however, being a landlord is a full-time job, and it doesn’t always afford you the time to work on your business plan.

 That’s why you need property management experts on your side.
-Great Jones can handle tenant placement, routine maintenance, and payment collection, so you can focus on growing your portfolio.
+Whether you need property management in Jacksonville, FL or Orlando, FL, Great Jones can handle tenant placement, routine maintenance, and payment collection, so you can focus on growing your portfolio.
 We can help you vet your purchases, and introduce you to local real estate experts so you can make the smart purchase.
 Learn more about partnering with Great Jones for property management services.